d-bl/MAE-gf/docs/counting.md

 > cttct , cD<sub>2</sub>cD<sub>1</sub>
 > ctcct , cD<sub>1</sub>ccD<sub>1</sub>

 c.
-Only one of the D-sets is the set with the first "r" in the word (rule 5).
+Only one of the D-sets in the proto-word is the set with the first "r" in the word (rule 5).
 Call this set "B", leading to more proto-words.

 > cctcc , ccB<sub>1</sub>cc
 > cctct , ccD<sub>1</sub>cB<sub>1</sub> , ccB<sub>1</sub>cD<sub>1</sub>